ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 * recipient_extra_info: An octet string containing additional context information that the application includes in the key derivation.
   Mutually known private information (a concept also utilized in {{NIST.SP.800-56Ar3}}) MAY be used in this input parameter.
-  If no additional context information is provided, this field MUST be the empty string.
+  If no additional context information is provided, this field MUST be the empty octet sequence.

 ## Key Encryption Algorithms using HPKE {#ke-algs}